soundshader/soundshader.github.io/cwt/docs/README.md

 S = conv(A, W) = iFFT(dot(FFT(A), FFT(W)))
 ```

 Below are two vowels, a violin, a singing bowl and two birds.
+The 6th image has visible audio compression artifacts.
 Click images to see the large versions.

 [![](p1.jpg)](v1.jpg)
 [![](p2.jpg)](v2.jpg)